-Citizens Against Monopoly
+Google Is A Threat To The Free Flow Of Ideas And Democracy Itself

-It’s been more than seventy years since we’ve seen a broad-based citizens movement against the power of monopoly.
+It’s been more than 70 years since we’ve seen a broad-based citizens movement against the power of monopoly.
 It’s long past time for one, and the following story is why.

 In late June, the European competition authority handed down a decision against Google for monopolizing the search market and suppressing rivals.
 It was a classic case of anti-competitive behavior, and the EU made the right decision.
 What’s interesting, however, is not the decision, but what happened next across the ocean in Washington, D.C.